-The second secon
+MLM 500 Landarship Managament Influence and Change 4

-MLM 500 Leadership, Management, Influence, and Change 4
+IVILIVI 300 Leadership, Management, Influence, and Change 4

 MLM 510 Applied Moral and Ethical Leadership 4

 MLM 520 Strategic Organizational Research 4

 MLM 540 Project and Quality Management 4

 MLM 525 Financial Management for Leaders 4

 MLM 550 Strategic Leadership and Process Implementation 4

 MLM 545 Legal Issues for Today's Leaders 4

 MLM 552 Organizational Culture Management 4

-MLM 555 Leadership and Management Research, Synthesis, and Reflection 4
+MLM 555 Leadership and Management Research, Synthesis, a and Reflection 4

-NOTE: MLM 589 - Context ual Global Experience may be substituted for MLM 550.
+NIOTE AND A -00 6 IC ANDAGEG

+NOTE: MLM 589 - Contextual Global Experience may be substituted for MLM 550.
 This international travel experience includes preparatory readings, comparative analysis, and reflection on a distinct leadership, management, or social influence topic that bridges learning to application in the organizational setting.
 The following coursework is designed to be sequential.